-Kelleher et al. (2012, and references therein) proposed that thermal sensitivities of stream water temperature to AT variations derived from high frequency temperature data (e.g. seasonal, monthly, weekly, or daily) could be employed to estimate stream temperature sensitivity to climate change.
-This approach may not be valid in groundwater-dominated streams, because it is fundamentally based on the premise that GWT will respond in the same manner to both high frequency and low frequency AT variations.
-GWT may be insensitive to daily or even seasonal AT variations, but it is sensitive to decadal AT variations, as we have demonstrated by the aquifer STS values in Table 4.
-Thus many of the extrapolated seasonally-derived thermal sensitivity to decadal climate change.
+Kelleher et al. (2012, and references therein) proposed that thermal sensitivities of stream water temperature to AT variations derived from high-frequency temperature data (e.g. seasonal, monthly, weekly, or daily) could be employed to estimate stream temperature sensitivity to climate change.
+This approach may not be valid in groundwater-dominated streams, because it is fundamentally based on the premise that groundwater temperature will respond in the same manner to both high-frequency and low-frequency AT variations.
+Groundwater temperature may be insensitive to daily or even seasonal AT variations, but it is sensitive to decadal AT variations, as we have demonstrated by the subsurface thermal sensitivity values in Table 4.
+Thus extrapolated seasonally derived thermal sensitivities obtained for baseflowdominated streams may underestimate their true thermal sensitivity to decadal climate change.

-The changes in shallow (1.5 m or 2.75 m) summer GWT projected for the MIROC 3.2 HIRES-A1B data are approximately 3 °C (Fig. 12).
-Changes to the temperature of groundwater discharge on this order would increase local surface water temperature in groundwater-dominated streams and rivers by increasing the heat flux at the river bed (see Caissie et al., 2007; Hebert et al., 2011) and thereby affect local riverine ecosystems.
-Although GWT will respond to decadal climate change, groundwater-dominated tributaries will generally continue to remain colder than the main stems and thereby induce riverine thermal heterogeneity.
-Catchments for tributaries that provide thermal refugia should be protected from deforestation (Alexander, 2006; Bourque and Pomeroy, 2001) and aggregate extraction (Markle and Schincariol, 2007).
+The changes in shallow (1.5 or 2.75 m) summer groundwater temperature projected for the MIROC 3.2 HIRES-A1B data are approximately 3 °C (Fig. 12).
+Changes to the temperature of groundwater discharge on this order would negatively impact riverine ecosystems by increasing the temperature of groundwater-sourced thermal refugia and increasing local surface water temperature in groundwaterdominated streams and rivers by increasing the heat flux at the river bed (see Caissie et al., 2007; Hebert et al., 2011).
+Although groundwater temperature will respond to decadal climate change, groundwater-dominated tributaries will generally continue to remain colder than the main stems and thereby induce riverine thermal heterogeneity.
+Catchments for tributaries that provide thermal refugia should be protected from deforestation (Alexander, 2006; Bourque and Pomeroy, 2001) and aggregate extraction (Markle and Schincariol, 2007), which have been shown to increase shallow groundwater and river temperatures.